TobiasPSP/doneland_sources/Components/Microcontroller/Programming/Preparing Sample Sketch/README.md

 <img src="images/co2meter.png" width="100%" height="100%" />

-As you see, there are different *firmware versions*, targeting *ESP32* microcontrollers with different *displays* attached to them.
+There are different *firmware versions*, targeting *ESP32* microcontrollers with different *displays* attached to them.

 > [!CAUTION]
-> Only *source code* is *hardware neutral*.
-Once it gets *compiled into a binary* by a *IDE*, it is converted into a *hardware-specific firmware*.
-This *firmware* can only be used on the particular hardware (microcontroller board) that was specified during compile time.
+> *Source code* is *hardware neutral*.
+Once it gets *compiled into a binary* by an *IDE*, it is converted into a *hardware-specific* firmware.
+This *firmware* can now only be used on the particular hardware (microcontroller board) that was specified during compile time.
 When you take the shortcut and directly upload *pre-fabricated firmware*, you must be certain that it was indeed made for *your particular microcontroller and board*.
 Else, the firmware will not run (correctly).

 #### Home Automation